Language

 National Language Identifier

-The remaining 5 characters are used in the background to instruct the receiver’s device about the selected language and how to properly display it on screen.
+The remaining 5 characters are used in the background to inform the receiver’s device about the selected language and instruct it how to properly display the SMS on the device.

-By sending a fully-featured textual message and setting the languageCode parameter you can send your language-specific characters.
+By sending a fully-featured textual message and setting the languageCode parameter, you can send language-specific characters.

 Supported languages and their codes are: